CodeAdminDe/helm-charts/charts/actual-budget/README.md

 ```
 _**Note**: If you want to speicify a namespace, provide the name via the `-n` (or `--namespace`) flag.
 You need to create the desired namespace beforhand._

-The command removes all the Kubernetes components associated with the chart **including persistent volumes** and deletes the release.
+The command removes the Kubernetes resources associated with the release and deletes the release record.
+By default, application data is retained because `persistence.retain=true` keeps the PVC after `helm uninstall`.
+Whether the backing volume is deleted then depends on the StorageClass reclaim policy.
 ## Configuration

 Take a look at the [values.yaml](./values.yaml) file of the chart.
 It contains the default configuration and additional notes.